 - Your primary concern is the lack of definition along your jaw.

 The techniques involved in performing a mini facelift can produce lasting results, but it’s important that patients understand the procedure’s limitations.
-When Dr. DuPéré believes a mini facelift will not be able to get the desired result, he may recommend a more extensive procedure, such as a SMAS (muscle and fascial layer) lift, to address more severe age-related sagging.
+When Dr. DuPéré believes a mini facelift will not provide the desired result, he may recommend a more extensive facelift procedure to address significant age-related sagging.

 Dr. DuPéré’s Mini Facelift Techniques

 Using the MACS lift, Dr. DuPéré can still lift and reposition part of the SMAS layer in a vertical fashion, reducing the appearance of jowls and wrinkling in the midface.
-As with other facelifts performed by Dr. DuPéré, he strives for a natural look without creating too much tension on the skin when he closes the incision.
+As with the other types of facelift he performs, Dr. DuPéré strives for a natural look without creating too much tension on the skin when he closes the incision.

 Recovering After a Mini Facelift